TalentChainXRPL/xrpl-lib/README.md

     <a
     target="_blank"
     href="https://www.talentchain.io/dex/TALENT"
-    rel="noreferrer">decentralized exchange</a> that allow users to trade Personal Tokens on XRP ledger.
+    rel="noreferrer">decentralized exchange</a> that allow users to trade Personal Tokens on the XRP ledger.
   </li>
-  <li>Contributing to the XRP ledger by open sourcing data APIs and documentation for XRP ledger.</li>
+  <li>Contributing to the XRP ledger by open sourcing data APIs and documentation for the XRP ledger.</li>
 </ul>

 <br/>